 - Deepen self-awareness, particularly of body-based wisdom, thoughts, feelings, needs and values

-- Clarify fundamental needs and values apart from specific strategies intended to address them
+- Distinguish underlying needs and values from specific strategies intended to fulfill them

 - Develop skills for nonviolent communication and action